Published on July 15th, 2013 | by Nate Schultz (nsz85)11

-- Roll pin punches of 3/32”, 1/8” and 5/32” size – These are different that other punches because they are made specifically for roll pins.
+- Roll pin punches of 3/32”, 1/8” and 5/32” size – These are different than other punches because they are made specifically for roll pins.
 They have a small raised bump on the tip of the punch that fits directly into the roll pin to avoid flattening of the roll pin when driving it into place.

-- Needle nosed pliers – These come in handy for helping to hold detents.
+- Needle-nosed pliers – These come in handy for helping to hold detents.

 - Razor blade – This will be used specifically when installing the pivot pin detent.
 That reminds me, try and pick up some extra detents because you will more than likely rocket a few into oblivion to never be found again.

-- Roll Pin Pusher (R.P.P) – I discovered this tool from visiting a local gunsmith.
+- Roll Pin Pusher (R.P.P) – I discovered this tool by visiting a local gunsmith.
 It is used for installing the roll pin that holds the trigger guard in place.
 There are two “dog ear” tabs on the lower receiver where the trigger guard goes.
-Those can, and will, break if you are not supporting the ears correctly when pounding the roll pin in place.
+Those can, and will, break if you are not supporting the ears correctly when pounding the roll pin into place.
 Instead of pounding that roll pin into place, this tool pushes it.
 For me, this tool alleviated a lot of anxiety of possibly breaking my expensive lower receiver.
-You can see me using the R.P.P in this video.
+You can see me using the RPP in this video.